-On average, homeschooling curriculum can cost between $300-$600 per child.
+On average, a homeschooling curriculum can cost between $300-$600 per child.
 With many different avenues in obtaining curriculum, the cost can not be definite.
-However, what is fixed, is that curriculum is going to be the most significant expense in homeschooling, especially to get started.
+However, what is fixed, is that the curriculum will be the most significant expense in homeschooling, especially to get started.
 Much like the expense of materials, the older the student gets, the more costly the curriculum will increase.

 Setting up a homeschooling space other than the dining room or couch is more conducive to learning.
 This space should be ample and open with little traffic.
 Adding a desk, tables, and bookshelves will be great for comfort and storage.

 Homeschool Planner For One Student

 Another type of planbook is one for each Student.
 Homeschool Planners offer an attendance tracker, have daily entries for lesson planning, and even report cards for the end of each quarter.

 Another resource the teacher might want is a way to track homeschooling activities.
 This could be an online resource like HomeschoolTracker, or he/she could use their planner.
 The teacher may want specific writing utensils for lesson planning, a space of his/her own within the homeschooling space, and a whiteboard or chalkboard.
 Keep this in mind when purchasing supplies.

 After the initial set-up of homeschooling, setting a budget is the best way to purchase materials.
 In general, homeschool parents pay between $100-$250 per child a year on supplies.
 Adding in any teacher supplies and resources will make this number increase.

 3. Field Trips

 Another expense of homeschooling is field trips.
 There is great flexibility with the cost of field trips because this expense could be as low as the gas money to get somewhere too as high as $100 a trip.
 Most of the virtual field trips are even for free.